houseos/SCP/README.md

 participant ":SCP Server 1" as server1
 participant ":SCP Server 2" as server2
-participant ":Generic HTTP Server" as webserver participant ":Device w/o webserver" as device participant ":SCP Client" as client
+participant ":Other Webserver" as webserver participant ":Device w/o webserver" as device participant ":SCP Client" as client